viviandotdev/ObsidianVault/+ Encounters/Finite vs infinite games.md

 type:: #note/concept

+The worst thing that can happen is you learn something and the best,it could completely change your life

 finite games have an end, the goal of the game is to win. infinite games have not end, the goal of the game is to continue playing.